EduardoMGuillen/InvenatoryManagement/README.md

 - **Streamlined Operations**: Manage all aspects of your business from a single application
 - **Improved Efficiency**: Quick access to inventory levels and customer information
 - **Better Organization**: Keep track of products, sales, and customer data in one place
-- **Professional Invoicing**: Generate professional invoices for your customers
+- **Professional Invoicing**: Generate and print professional invoices for your customers
 - **Data Security**: Secure login system to protect your business information
 - **Localized for Honduras**: LPS currency support for accurate financial management